 Well, there’s no hockey at The Rock to see if you head down to Dinosaur BBQ right now, but it’s still worth the trip!
 It’s right outside Prudential Arena so that means right now there’s plenty of open parking if you’re going for dinner.
-If this picture doesn’t tell you all you need to know, I don’t know what will.
+If the picture above doesn’t tell you all you need to know, I don’t know what will.

 Just look at the smoke ring on those slices of brisket.
 The barbeque fried rice up top and the spicy sauce and jalapenos in front.
 What’s not to love?